Skyball2000/java-utility-classes/README.md

   A simple UDP server that can receive messages.
 It will send the identical received string back as a confirmation.
 - **UDPListener**
   Add this listener to the UDPServer to process incoming messages.
+- **AI!**
+  Multiple classes that allow you to create a (very basic) neural network that can barely understand basic principles!

 This is mainly a collection of code snippets or classes that I collected over the past few years that I sometimes need to reuse.